AlexVerrico/Covid-Discord-Bot/README.md

 ## PSAs:
  - ~~26/9/20: `!covid new recoveries <state>` is broken.
 Currently no ETA for repair.~~
     - Fixed 28/9/20 by @AlexVerrico
+ - 10/07/2021: `!covid total` is broken.
+Currently no ETA for repair.

 ## Changelog:
  - 30/9/20: Added `!covid graph` command (@AlexVerrico)